wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/buildmachine.md

 ![](images/expedited/do-12.png "DigitalOcean Tutorial Image 12")

-6) Add rules to the "adt-build-machine" security group to allow pinging and your build client to connect.
+6) You need to create a firewall and allow port 1035 and ping requests through from your laptop machine

 So you will need to add 2 rules